yodaxtah/TexturePatch/README.md

 - JAK2_hd_hud
 - Jak2-HD-Textures-For-OpenGOAL-main

 So far, the created patches don't seem to have issues when crossing platforms.
 For the last (large) pack, one patch was created using Windows and was succesfully applied using Linux; another patch was created using Linux and succesfully applied using Windows.
-There is still an error on large white images that cause a buffer overflow on older versions of numpy, which still has to be addressed.

 The tool has a minimal CLI that allows recursively creating patches for all PNGs and recursively applying patches.
 Given that the concept has been implemented to most extent and is practically useful, there isn 't much left planned.
 Here are a few things for the near future.

 - [x] Fix an outdated assertion that fails when the header row is bigger than the image size.
-- [ ] Fix buffer overflow bug on bright images.
+- [x] Fix buffer overflow bug on bright images.
 - [x] Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
 - [x] Support directories for `diff`
 - [x] ~~Support directories for `reverse`, `test`, `test-filter`~~